MarthaBennett/MarthaBennett/README.md

 * 🧠  I'm learning to code, to knit and to make shoes!

-* ⚡  I am also an Expert Patient for the NHS, teaching Nurses and Doctors about Endometriosis and the Gender Pain Gap.
+* ⚡  I am also an Expert Patient for the NHS, teaching Nurses and Doctors about Endometriosis and the Gender Pain Gap in my spare time.
 I'm particularly excited to see how the FemTech and EdTech fields expand.

 ### Skills